erichs/composure/README.md

 Based on ideas from Gary Bernhardt's hilarious talk [The Unix Chainsaw](http://www.confreaks.com/videos/615-cascadiaruby2011-the-unix-chainsaw).

-This light-hearted shell script aims to make programming the shell easier and more intuitive:
+This light-hearted shell script makes programming the shell easier and more intuitive:

 * Transition organically from command, to function, to script